 Optimistic locking is concurrency control method that allows to execute multiple transactions simultaneously as long as they don’t interfere which each other.
 That’s definition from wikipedia.
 You probably already know that Hibernate supports optimistic locking and all you have to do in order to implement optimistic locking in you app is to add @Version on number or timestamp field and you are good to go.
 Right?

 Page object pattern is common practice when writing automated tests using selenium.
-It allows to gather all possible operations on page in one place and hide page implementation details from test case.
+It allows to gather all possible operations on the page in one place and hide page implementation details from test case.
 Page object pattern can be used in the same way for angular directives, react and [put framework name here] components.

 Private final field modification is possible and it doesn’t require a lot of work.
 Since you should not use this mechanism in real life there are cases when it is useful.
 For example this how is Hibernate using this to hydrate final entity fields.